pactflow/docs.pactflow.io/website/docs/docs/permissions/permissions.md

 View any contract related data.
 This includes applications, application labels, application versions, tags, pacts, and verification results.

-## environment:read:*

-View a list of all environments.

 ## environment:manage:*

 Create, update, and delete any environment.
 When creating a new environment the user can associate it with any teams.

-## environment:manage:team
+## environment:read:*

-Create, update, and delete environments associated with the user's teams.
-Cannot add or remove teams from the environment
+View a list of all environments.

 ## environment:read:team